Claims management regulation

 The Claims Management Regulator is responsible for regulating businesses that handle certain types of claims for compensation in relation to personal injury, financial products/services (such as mis-sold payment protection insurance), employment matters, criminal injuries, industrial injuries disablement benefit and housing disrepair.

-Businesses providing these type of services are most commonly known as claims management companies.
+Businesses providing these types of services are most commonly known as claims management companies.

 You can check if a business is regulated by checking our authorised business register.

-- Proposals for amendments to the Conduct of Authorised Persons Rules - consultation response published
+- Proposals to amend the Conduct of Authorised Persons Rules: The Financial Services Perspective - consultation